comphack/comp_hack/docs/guide/chapters/config.rst

 **Default:** 2.0

-The major and minor version number of the client patch that is required.
+The major and minor version number of the client patch DLL that is required for the client to connect to the server.

 Example
 """""""